top of page

 Creating strategic clarity across diverse stakeholders

-A large regional association and several small-to-mid-sized nonprofit organizations faced increasing complexity, shifting external pressures, and diverse stakeholder expectations.
+A statewide industry association representing multiple organizations with diverse stakeholder interests and governance complexity faced shifting external pressures and expectations.
 Leadership needed a clear, actionable strategy to guide decisions.

 THE SITUATION